-- background material
+- background material and advice

-- records of conversations
+- records of conversations and consultations

-- development and/or implementation of administrative process
+- development and/or implementation of new policies and/or legislation.

 - contracting and financial management